 - Basilica di San Sebastiano Fuori le Mura

-The Pilgrimage route of the the Patronesses of Europe and Doctors of the Church is set up for all pilgrims to discover more about the European female saints, especially those who be proclaimed as Doctors of the Church.
+The Pilgrimage route of the the Patronesses of Europe and Doctors of the Church is set up for all pilgrims to discover more about the European female saints, especially those who are proclaimed as Doctors of the Church.
 Those churches include:

 - Basilica di Santa Maria Sopra Minerva